2017 New England Patriots season: Week 1: vs. Kansas City Chiefs

 The Patriots started their season at home on Thursday, September 7 as the defending Super Bowl champion.
 They would strike first in the first quarter when Mike Gillislee ran for a 2-yard touchdown for a 7–0 lead.
 The Chiefs however tied it later on in the quarter at 7–7 when Alex Smith found Demetrius Harris on a 7-yard pass.
 In the second quarter, the Pats moved ahead by double digits as Stephen Gostkowski kicked a 25-yard field goal followed up by Gillislee running for another 2-yard touchdown to make the score 10–7 and increased it to 17–7.
 The Chiefs came within 3 before halftime when Smith found Kareem Hunt on a 3-yard pass for a 17–14 game.

 In the third quarter, the Chiefs took the lead as Smith found Tyreek Hill on a 75-yard pass to make it 21–17.
 Though the Pats moved back into the lead when Gillislee ran for a 1-yard touchdown to make it 24–21.
 They then closed out the quarter with a 27–21 lead when Gostowski kicked a 32-yard field goal.
 In the fourth quarter, it was all Chiefs.
 It all started with Smith finding Hunt again this time on a 78-yard pass to retake the lead 28–27.
 This was followed by Hunt's 4-yard run for a touchdown to make it 35–27.
 Finally, they closed the scoring of the game with Charcandrick West's 21-yard run for a touchdown for the final score of 42–27.

 This game was the Chiefs' first win in Foxborough since 1990.
 Additionally, the Patriots defense allowed 537 total yards which is the most yardage ever given up by a Bill Belichick team during a single game as the Patriots began 0–1 for the first time since 2014.
+It was also Brady's first regular season loss at home to a team from another AFC division since Week 9 of the 2006 season.

+This was the first Patriots game to air on new NBC affiliate WBTS-TV in Boston.